AIR tilting subcategories of extended hearts: Introduction

 \subsection{Acknowledgment}

-The second author would like to thank Jie Xiao for a very helpful suggestion that allowed us to upgrade a preliminary version of this paper to a more general setting.
-He would also like to thank Xiao-Wu Chen, Dong Yang and Bin Zhu for their assistance in answering related questions.
+The second author is grateful to Jie Xiao for a very helpful suggestion that enabled the extension of an earlier version of this paper to a more general setting.
+He also wishes to thank Xiao-Wu Chen, Dong Yang, and Bin Zhu for their insightful discussions on related topics.
+Additionally, he would like to thank Jifen Liu and Liangwei Huang for pointing out the omission of certain necessary assumptions in a previous draft.